 Sony A7R III versus Sony A7S II

-The Sony Alpha A7R III and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in October 2017 and September 2015.
+The Sony Alpha A7R III and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in October 2017 and September 2015.
 Both the A7R III and the A7S II are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 The A7R III has a resolution of 42.2 megapixel, whereas the A7S II provides 12 MP.

-An illustration of the physical size and weight of the Sony A7R III and the Sony A7S II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony A7R III and the Sony A7S II are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R III – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Sony A7R III and the Sony A7S II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7S II is slightly lighter (4 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.